fishertsau/PotPro54/tests/ProductPurchaseFeature.md

 # What can we do when we purchase products?
 Frontend
-- Put products in the cart
+ok - Put products in the cart
-- Remove products in the cart
+ok - Remove products in the cart ok - See item qty
 - See sum
-- See item qty
-- Send order with cart
 - Can choose addon
 - Can set addon options
+- Send order with cart
 - Save Cart in some temp place